replit/upm/README.md

 ### Environment variables respected

-* `UPM_NO_CHECK`: if nonempty, skip the check at startup to ensure that all registered language backends are fully implemented.
 * `UPM_PROJECT`: path to top-level directory containing project files.
   UPM uses this as its working directory.
 Defaults to the first parent directory containing a directory entry named `.upm` (like Git